 Old Town Festival Musical and Folk Event

 During the festival, they organize entertainment programs for the whole family.
-You can enjoy some of the Nuremberg’s traditional culinary delights, drinks including newly pressed wines, and even rides for kids.
+You can enjoy some of Nuremberg’s traditional culinary delights, drinks including newly pressed wines, and even rides for kids.
 The market is also usually open for all, and you can purchase arts and crafts souvenirs when there.

 When planning your visit to Nuremberg, don’t miss these captivating events.
 All you’ll need is to sit back and relax as you enjoy the deep-rooted Franconian traditions.

 See Related: Best Day Trips from Hamburg